EnMasseProject/enmasse/DEVELOPMENT.md

 JavaScript dependencies are managed using `npm`, but it is invoked using maven and the `frontend-maven-plugin`.

-JavaScript code is indented using 4 spaces and most formatting rules used in Java applies in JavaScript as well with a few exceptions:
+JavaScript code generally follows [JavaScript Style Guide and Coding Conventions](https://www.w3schools.com/js/js_conventions.asp) with the most important being:

-* Variable names and functions use snake case
+* 2 spaces indentation
-* ...
+* Variable names and functions use camelcase